mariusz-jachimowicz-83/starter-provision/README.md

 ### What is this repository for? ###

-It consists all ingredients for my projects, so I can easily lunch development environment for doing stuff in java, ruby, node, or whatever ...
+It contains all ingredients for my projects, so I can easily launch development environment for doing stuff in java, ruby, node, or whatever ...
 It's using

+* VirtualBox
 * Vagrant
 * Ansible